Musk’s desperate attempt to “marry” Twitter is the same story as “stealing” Tesla back then | TechNews Technology News

 The lawyer filed an application with the SEC on the same day to increase his holdings, indicating that he plans to passively acquire 9.2% of Twitter’s shares.
 Passive investing, also known as static investing, refers to maximizing returns by minimizing buying and selling.

-According to the definition of passive investment, the first investment means: I am optimistic about this company, and I want to add its stocks to my asset allocation portfolio strategy.
+According to the definition of passive investment, the first investment means: I am optimistic regarding this company, and I want to add its stocks to my asset allocation portfolio strategy.
 I have no intention of observing and controlling the management of this company for a long time.
 I just want to Shareholding and financial management.
 Of course, according to the current plot, the first investment is really not a “pure” static investment.

 According to public information, Twitter’s largest institutional shareholders are Vanguard Group (8.39%), Black Rock Fund (4.56%), SSgA Fund (4.54%), Aristotle Asset Management (2.51%) and ARK Investment Company (2.15%).